karakun/karakun.github.io/_posts/2019-07-29-introducing-rico.md

 ![Rico Logo]({{ "/assets/images/rico/rico-logo.png" | absolute_url }})

-Since [Hendrik blogged recently](/java/rico/2019/01/15/rico-server-timing.html) about a in-depth topic on [Rico](/rico), I thought we should give it an introduction post since it has not surfaced much so far...
+Since [Hendrik blogged recently](/java/rico/2019/01/15/rico-server-timing.html) about an in-depth topic on [Rico](/rico), I thought we should give it an introduction post since it has not surfaced much so far...

 ## History